-Attackers opened fire at a paramilitary camp in Indian-administered Kashmir, according to an army spokesman, killing one border guard and wounding another.
+Attackers have opened fire at a paramilitary camp in Indian-administered Kashmir, according to an army spokesperson.

 Sunday's incident comes just days after forces from India and Pakistan were involved in exchange of fire across the de facto border dividing the Kashmir valley.